European-XFEL/Karabo/doc/library/pythonApi.rst

 The main datastructure when transporting data over the network or storing them to file is the Karabo hash.

-.. automodule:: karabo.hash
+.. automodule:: karabo.api2.hash
    :members:

-.. automodule:: karabo.enums
+.. automodule:: karabo.api2.enums
    :members: